-In between classes, homework and Quidditch training, he's barely got any time left to breathe.
-It's late at night, he's just come back from some brutal Quidditch practice with Albus and Toby and he still has this gigantic two foot long Transfiguration essay due tomorrow (Professor McGonagall will skin him alive if he doesn't hand it in.
-She might be clocking in at a hundred but she still makes students wet their pants).
+In between classes, homework, and Quidditch training, he's barely got any time left to breathe.
+It's late at night, he's just come back from some brutal Quidditch practice, and he still has this gigantic two foot long Transfiguration essay due tomorrow.
+Professor McGonagall will skin him alive if he doesn't hand it in.
+She might be clocking in at a hundred but she still makes students wet their pants.

 He's been agonizing over this essay for about half-an-hour (Albus and Toby aren't faring much better).
 None of the words on his Transfiguration textbook make any sense and his quill has been hovering over his parchment for fifteen minutes.
 Nothing comes out.

 "Bloody hell!" he yells in frustration and he throws his quill away.
 Toby is already spread-eagled on his back, snoring on the couch.
 Albus has scrawled one sentence on his parchment.
 The common room is almost empty and it's nearing eleven.
-"I'm giving up."
-And he trudges upstairs into his dorm to sleep because he can barely keep his eyes open.
+"I'm giving up," Scorpius announces, and trudges upstairs into his dorm to sleep because he can barely keep his eyes open.

 The next morning, he oversleeps.

-Scorpius skips breakfast completely and is furiously scribbling out whatever bollocks he can think of on his Transfiguration essay while he's walking in the hallways when someone interrupts him.
+Scorpius skips breakfast completely, and is furiously scribbling out whatever bollocks he can think of for his essay while he's walking in the hallways when someone interrupts him.

-"Thanks a lot."
-He snaps.
-"I just had the shittiest night's sleep ever, I woke up thirty minutes late, I'm bloody hungry because I skipped breakfast and I have this stupid Transfiguration essay due later."
+"Thanks a lot," he snaps.
+"I just had the worst night's sleep ever, I woke up thirty minutes late, I'm bloody hungry because I skipped breakfast and I have this stupid Transfiguration essay due in an hour."

 Rose contemplates this for a while and she sighs.
 "I'll help you with that essay."